offen/offen/docs/docs/running-offen/configuring-the-application.md

 ### On Linux and MacOS
 {: .no_toc }

-In case the `-envfile` flag was supplied with a value when invoking a command, Offen will use this file.
-In case no such flag was given, Offen looks for files named `offen.env` in the following locations:
+In case the `-envfile` flag was supplied with a value when invoking a command, Offen Fair Web Analytics will use this file.
+In case no such flag was given, it looks for files named `offen.env` in the following locations:

 - In the current working directory
 - In `~/.config`